capactio/website/docs/content-development/guide.md

 ## Validate the manifests using Capact CLI

 You can use the Capact CLI to validate the manifests you created.
-The `capact validate` command checks the manifests against JSON schemas and can tell you, if your manifests are correct.
+The `capact manifests validate` command checks the manifests against JSON schemas and can tell you, if your manifests are correct.

 > For now the Capact CLI does not verify the content of the `action` property in **Implementations**.
 It will not verify, that your workflow is correct and will execute properly.

 To verify all your manifests in `manifests` directory, execute:
 ```
-capact validate manifests/**/*.yaml
+capact manifests validate -r manifests
 ```

 You can read more about the Capact CLI [here](https://github.com/capactio/capact/tree/main/cmd/cli/README.md).